Lee-W/dgr-py-tool/README.md

-# dgr-java-tool
+# dgr-python-tool

-A tool for data garage usage using java
+A tool for data garage usage using python

 ## Sample